-Whether you’re building a new home, looking for unique décor options, or exploring ways to build furniture, the materials used will make or break the project.
+Whether you’re building a new home, looking for unique décor options, or exploring ways to build furniture, selecting the right reclaimed wood will make or break the project.
 One of the best materials for those projects is reclaimed wood.
 When reclaimed wood is used, the results are certain to garner a great deal of attention.

-Reclaimed wood is, essentially, any wood that’s been harvested from old buildings, farms, retired ships, and even whiskey or wine barrels for reuse elsewhere.
+Reclaimed wood is any wooden material that’s been salvaged from old buildings, farms, retired ships, and even whiskey or wine barrels for reuse elsewhere.
 Dealers search for any sources of used wood that others can use to create new objects, remodel existing structures, or construct new buildings.
 That means there is an amazing variety of reclaimed wood in all lengths, widths, and thicknesses.

 It’s easy to purchase many types of new wood from suppliers, but new wood simply isn’t available in many sizes.
 Reclaimed wood is available in sizes that can’t be matched with new lumber.
 In the past, wood was milled or hewed into lumber that was both thick and wide.
 Trees that size can’t be found anymore, which means today’s new lumber buyers experience limitations that make some projects impossible.

 Rare wood species are no longer harvested, but reclaiming lumber makes it possible to enjoy the grain, color, and beauty of those varieties.
 That’s especially important for restoration projects or when remodeling older properties.

 Selecting the right reclaimed wood for your project is a personal choice, but there are some basic "rules" to follow.
 Before purchasing any wood, it’s important to understand your project’s needs and why some types of wood are more appropriate than others.
 For example, the wood selected for an accent wall might not be appropriate for constructing an exterior door.
 Some reclaimed wood is better suited to indoor projects, as direct exposure to the weather might not be desirable.